Ornella-Gigante/Springboot-Task-Manager/README.md

 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

+# Project Audit 🎓

+This project is being audited by:

+Code Sherpas - A Software Craftsmanship company focused on quality and best practices Dario Scattolini - Senior Software Engineer and Project Mentor

+✅ Code Sherpas
+✅ Dario Scattolini - Project Mentor

 ## License 📄

 This project is licensed under the MIT License - see the LICENSE file for details.